Hamilton-Labs-Org/The-Social-NoteWork/README.md

 - Mac
 - Windows

-I figured why stop at only one when we can target so many platforms so quickly.
+I figured why stop at only one when we can target so many platforms so quickly?

 Clone the repo and fire it up to get started.